xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 The core cognitive_tension principle for Q123 can be stated as:

-*Inside realistic resource and tooling limits, there is a tension between:*
+Inside realistic resource and tooling limits, there is a tension between:

 1. The richness, size, and flexibility of internal representations in powerful AI models.
-2. The requirement that humans (or human aligned tools) can understand and work with these representations using a compact, robust explanation library and a finite probe set.
+2. The requirement that humans (or human-aligned tools) can understand and work with these representations using a compact, robust explanation library and a finite probe set.

 Q123 asks whether this tension can be kept within a manageable band as models scale, or whether it inevitably grows beyond any reasonable threshold.